bakpakin/Fennel/style.md

 If you can separate out side-effecting functions from value-returning functions, do so.
-Counter-example: the `setmetatable` function in Lua performs a side-effect on the table, but also returns it.
+Counter-example: the `setmetatable` function in Lua performs a side-effect on the table but also returns it.
 This is good style for Lua because there is no `doto` in Lua; it is not good style in Fennel.

 When designing APIs, remember that it's always easier to loosen restrictions